clearent/ClearentIdtechIOSFramework/README.md

 ClearentWrapper.shared.startPairing(reconnectIfPossible: true)
 ```

-After the search for readers is completed the SDK will trigger a delegate method.
+After the search for readers is completed, the SDK will trigger a delegate method.

 ```
 func didFindReaders(readers: [ReaderInfo])  {